Magento database maintenance

 Magento does many things well, but maintaining an efficient database is not one of them.
-Having a lot of products is a good reason to have a large database.
-Sadly, this isn't the only way your database can become big and sluggish.
+Having many products is a good reason to have a large database.
+Sadly, this is not the only way your database can become large and sluggish.
 Maintaining the database through log cleaning can result in a dramatic improvement in site performance and latency.
-This guide explains how to clean up a Magento database that has grown too large for its own good.
+This guide explains how to optimize a large and potentially inefficient Magento database.

 Magento maintains several tables for logging.
-These tables log things such as customer accesses and which products have been compared.
-Magento has a mechanism for cleaning these logs regularly, but unfortunately this feature is disabled by default and most customers do not turn it on.
-There are three ways to clean out these tables: via Log Cleaning in the Magento Admin, via log.php in the ../shell directory, and manually via phpMyAdmin or mysql client.
+These tables log things such as customer accesses and frequently-compared products.
+Magento has a mechanism for cleaning these logs regularly, but unfortunately, this feature is disabled by default and most customers do not enable it.
+There are three ways to clean out these tables: via log cleaning in the Magento Admin, via log.php in the ../shell directory, and manually via phpMyAdmin or MySQL client.

 log_customer log_visitor log_visitor_info log_url log_url_info log_quote report_viewed_product_index report_compared_product_index report_event catalog_compare_item

 You can either configure the shell utility log.php as a cron job or run manually to clean on-the-fly.